Last updated: 25 September 2020 at 12.30pm

 Can I visit an inmate in prison?

-Yes, face-to-face social visits to Western Australian prisons will resume from Saturday, 27 June.
+Yes, face-to-face social visits to Western Australian prisons resumed on Saturday, 27 June.

 Physical distancing will apply to visits.